Who We Are

 Rebuilding the New York Skyline

-With its spire already in place, the 1,776-foot-high One World Trade Center is the tallest building in the Western Hemisphere.
-When fully complete in 2014, the skyscraper will recapture the New York City skyline, reassert Lower Manhattan’s preeminence as a business center, and establish a new civic icon for our country.
-The tower also embodies another major achievement: It’s the tallest building in North America to be designed using Revit.
+At 1,776 feet in height, One World Trade Center is the tallest building in the Western Hemisphere.
+When it opened in 2014, the 104-story crystalline skyscraper recaptured the New York City skyline, reasserted Lower Manhattan’s preeminence as a business center, and established a new civic icon for the United States.

 A Net-Zero Energy School